 Stripe has built a solid reputation in the fintech industry for its reliability, security, and commitment to customer satisfaction.
 Here are some factors that contribute to Stripe's trustworthiness

-2. Why is a new Stripe account being created when I try and integrate Stripe (I cannot connect existing Stripe account)
+2. Why is a new Stripe account being created when I integrate (I cannot connect existing Stripe account)?

 In certain countries, Stripe is required to collect, verify and maintain information about a company's beneficial owners and directors.
 These requirements come from government regulators and help promote transparency and prevent financial crimes.